Wallet

 Thank you!’
 Really excited to hopefully make one of these… When someone teaches me how to use a sewing machine haha :p

 Thanks for the tutorial.
-I just finished my wallet and it’s really nice
+I just finished my wallet and it’s really nice 😀 Thank you once again!

 I think this is among the most significant information for me.